wind turbines on a snowy hill

 Tidal Lagoon Power is developing a project with the potential to provide clean energy to every household in Wales.
 This means supplying electricity to more than three million people through the strength of the ocean’s tides.
 The system will use around 108 tidal lagoon turbines to harness the second highest tidal range in the world.
 If it’s successful, it’s safe to speculate that similar projects will show up elsewhere.

 This turbine technology doesn’t often see large-scale use, and the cost of the project reflects the ambition of the initiative.
-The final estimates place the cost at more than eight billion pounds, or to convert that substantial sum to our currency, roughly 10.13 billion dollars.
+The final estimates place the cost at more than eight billion pounds, or 10.13 billion dollars.
 As of now, the future of the project depends on the success of Tidal Lagoon Swansea Bay, a 320 MW pilot scheme in Swansea which is currently under development.

 Solar & Wind Farms, China